codeurjc-students/2022-PruebasRendimientoDocker/README.md

     It's possible to use the `docker-compose.yml` containers instead of the ones in the guide. **Skip the steps 1 and 2** in the [Postgres](mariorp01/app-php-apache) section.

-7. Finally, copy the `resources` directory into this directory and remove the `app-apache-php` directory`:
+7. Finally, copy the `app-apache-php/resources` directory into `apache-resources` and remove `app-apache-php`:

     ```shell
+    cd ..
     cp -r app-apache-php/resources ./apache-resources
+    ```

+    In case you can't make the copy operation make sure that you have the proper permissions on the directories.

+8. Remove the `app-apache-php` directory.

+    ```shell
     rm -rf app-apache-php
+    ```

+9. Finally, run again all the containers for everything to work:

+    ```shell
+    docker compose restart
     ```

 ## How to run